BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 ### Configuring Nexus Fusion to run your plugins

-Once you have your Javascript bundled into a single file, you can place it in the `./plugins` folder at the root of your Nexus Web instance.
+Once you have your Javascript bundled into a single file, you can place it in the `./plugins` folder at the root of your Nexus Fusion instance.

 Plugins should follow this folder naming convention: